tturrell/Timeline-Thing/README.md

 # Project Title: Timeline Thing

 ### Statement
-A Timeline builder to help plan large scale projects
+A Timeline builder creates a dynamic html web timeline

 ### Analysis
 The idea is based on building a timeline from an existing database, so we will be working with databases like the ones from earlier in the semester.